 The other patient data story is her longitudinal record, or lack of it.
 Ideally, that should inform the interventions needed but it’s often unavailable.
 And that lack of a “single-lens” patient picture can impact the care she gets.
 Despite advances in EHRs, providers find it hard to tap the unstructured, often badly formatted clinical data, but they’re vital to every ICU patient.

 Technologies like NLP have matured at a timely point.
 “Big data” is key to healthcare’s vocabulary, and big data sets grow unstoppably.
 By 2020, we expect 25,000 petabytes of healthcare data, 80% of it unstructured.
 (Medical documents, meanwhile, grow at 5.4 million sets per day.)
-The opportunity to tackle this healthcare “data tsunami” grows bigger by the day.
+The opportunity to tackle this healthcare “data tsunami” grows bigger each day.

-NLP Platforms And “Next-Gen” Analytics
+NLP Platforms and “Next-Gen” Analytics

 Robert Wachter has a question for us: Is NLP-enabled-data mining the “digital breakthrough we’ve been waiting for?”
 1 SyTrue CEO and Founder Kyle Silvestro has his answer: “We’ve helped teams transform into data-driven units.
 But with an NLP driven platform (SyTrue’s NLP OS ™), the outcomes improve dramatically.”

 Wachter adds that NLP “turns a medical record into a vast opportunity for learning.”
-In cardiac care, today’s systems are unprepared to sort thousands of patient records for diagnoses, measures taken, and outcomes created – and spot the complications (pre- or post-discharge?).
+In cardiac care, today’s systems are unprepared to sort thousands of patient records for diagnoses, measures taken and outcomes created – and spot the complications (pre- or post-discharge).
 That has major financial impact, and NLP helps tackle these issues.

-NLP Platform Focus: The Longitudinal View Of Patient Data
+NLP Platform Focus: The Longitudinal View of Patient Data

 But many analytics efforts start with billing data, the Achilles Heel in the process.
 As Silvestro puts it: “By doing this you miss 70% of data, and you impact downstream outcomes.
 You create a ‘fun-house’ mirror view of data that’s distorted.”
-Errors, omissions add up, so a wrong start also punctures revenues.
+Errors and omissions add up, so a wrong start also punctures revenues.
 Only an end-to-end analytics process produces an accurate, “single lens” view of patients’ data.